larigaldie-n/eyeScrollR/README.md

 # eyeScrollR

-R package to simplify the creation of eye-tracking heatmaps in vertically scrollable settings.
+An R package to correctly place eye-tracking fixation data on areas of scrollable websites, and simplify the creation of heatmaps on longer-than-screen images.